oddbird/css-sandbox/src/toggles/explainer.md

 we need a way to access them -- both for the sake of _changing_ state, and also in order to _use_ that state somehow.
+Every toggle has a **toggle scope** of elements that are able to 'see' or alter its state.
-A toggle is 'visible' to its root element and any descendants (similar to inheritance), as well as (optionally) siblings and the descendants of siblings (similar to the css counters).
+That scope includes the toggle-root element and any descendants (similar to inheritance), as well as (optionally) siblings and the descendants of siblings (similar to the css counters).